-Propane has a very distinctive order to it, like rotten eggs or the liquid spray from a skunk.
-However, it actually can be difficult to smell due to age, medical condition, or the effects of alcohol and narcotics.
+Propane by itself actually has no smell, it is odorless.
+HOWEVER, an odorant is added to propane to alert if there is a leak.
+This added odorant has a VERY distinct smell - like rotten eggs or the spray from a skunk.
+Sometimes the odorant can be difficult to smell due to age, medical condition, or the effects of alcohol and narcotics.
 In very rare instances, propane can even become odorless.
 Your local propane company in Maryland urges you to do the following if you smell even the faintest odor of gas:

 - DO NOT CREATE SPARKS OR FLAMES.
 Immediately put out all smoking materials and open flames.
 Do not operate any lights, appliances, telephones, or cell phones.
 The slightest spark can trigger a fire or even an explosion.

 - LEAVE THE AREA AT ONCE.
 Gather everyone in your home, building, campsite or wherever else and get as far away as you can from the area where you think the gas leak is.

 - TURN OFF THE GAS.
 If it is safe to do so, immediately shut off the main gas supply valve on your propane tank.
 You will need to turn the valve clockwise (to the right).

 - CALL IN THE LEAK.
 When you are at a safe distance from the affected area and able to access a phone, reach out to Annapolis Propane & Fuels about the leak.
 It is also a smart idea to call 911 or your local fire department.